Utility Industry Training: General Education

 Objectives

-• Four purposes of venting.
+- Discuss the four purposes of venting.

-• Six factors that affect venting system design and operation.
+- List the six factors that affect venting system design and operation.

-• Recognize different types of vents and their use.
+- State the different types of vents and their use.

-• Proper installation of vents and vent connectors, in accordance with applicable code requirements.
+- Describe the proper installation of vents and vent connectors, in accordance with applicable code requirements.

-• Proper procedure for a vent check.
+- Explain the procedure for a vent check.

-• UGE-2321 Pressure Checks to Establish Gas Service
+- UGE-2321 Pressure Checks to Establish Gas Service

 Course Description

-This course introduces the topic of gas delivery pressure, and explains how to use pressure testing equipment to ensure that we establish residential service at the correct pressure.
+This course introduces the topic of gas delivery pressure and explains how to use pressure testing equipment to ensure that we establish residential service at the correct pressure.

 Objectives

-• UGE-2322 Establishing and Disconnection Gas
+- UGE-2322 Establishing and Disconnecting Gas

 Course Description